ZiglaCity/portfolio/README.md

 - **The Merrylow Journey** – How my team and I built a full-stack platform.
 - **Why I code at 2AM?** – My Mom asks why I don't sleep, I guess its obvious.
 - **The Developer’s Paradox** – More raw truths you didn’t see coming.
+- **The Paradox of Modern Freedom** – We have the freedom to do anything—but somehow, we feel lost.
+- **Women in Tech** – Diversity is trending.
+But is it progress… or PR?
+- **Am I Really Me?** – Online, I’m bold and unstoppable.
+Offline?
+Sometimes I don’t even want to say hi.
+So… which one is real?"

 ---